 Students were asked to create a chair that represents what inspires them.
 These sculptures came together on a refurbished 1960’s carousel, creating a one-of-a-kind ride.
 With inspirations ranging from a Broadway stage to an orange chair covered with discarded objects, whether it’s the paparazzi or an imaginary creature that gets your wheels spinning, choose your muse on the Chairousel.
 If you’re one to think big, atop is the largest chair of them all – a 26 foot high chair serving as the canopy over this spinning show of seats.

 Chairousel is curated by 3D Design Chair Kevin O’Callaghan and BFA Interior Design Chair Dr. Carol Bentel.

 School of Visual Arts has been a leader in the education of artists, designers and creative professionals for nearly seven decades.
 With a faculty of distinguished working professionals, dynamic curriculum and an emphasis on critical thinking, SVA is a catalyst for innovation and social responsibility.
 Comprised of more than 6,000 students at its Manhattan campus and nearly 37,000 alumni in 75 countries, SVA also represents one of the most influential artistic communities in the world.

 Solstreet is a solar-powered charging bench that connects users to their surrounding community in real time using an interactive bulletin board.
 Developed with cutting-edge E Ink technology, Solstreet not only provides a place to recharge your personal devices and rest your feet, but also a public hub for meeting, greeting and obtaining information tied to public events, business offerings and more.
-Solstreet benches will be on display at Design Pavilion, and each will display information about NYCxDESIGN and Design Pavilion’s exhibitors and programs.
+Solstreet benches were on display at Design Pavilion, and each displayed information about NYCxDESIGN and Design Pavilion’s exhibitors and programs.